"That's a harp he's playing, Nobby," said one of them, after watching Imp for a while.

-Mr. Peabody from Rocky and Bullwinkle would end every segment of his show with a pun pertaining to the era they had visited, to the chagrin of Sherman.
+- Mr. Peabody would end every segment of his show with a pun pertaining to the era they had visited, to the chagrin of Sherman.
 In one episode, Sherman pays Mr. Peabody back.

-In The Powerpuff Girls episode "Meet the Beat-Alls", Mojo justifies stealing eggs and other white items because "it's all right as they're all white!"
+- In the episode "Meet the Beat-Alls", Mojo justifies stealing eggs and other white items because "it's all right as they're all white!"
 The terrible pun prompts Princess to drop the eggs and groan in disgust.

-One of the The Fairly Oddparents episodes had a monkey gain access to Timmy's wishing power, and turns everything in the world to monkey versions - including the town name, which goes from "Dimsdale" to "Chimpsdale".
+- One of The Fairly OddParents episodes had a monkey gain access to Timmy's wishing power, and turns everything in the world to monkey versions - including the town name, which goes from "Dimmsdale" to "Chimpsdale".
 When Timmy notices this he mutters, "When this is all over, I'm wishing for a world without puns..."
-Later in the episode, during a history lession, mention is made of the "Declar-Ape-tion of Independence".
+Later in the episode, during a history lession, mention is made of the "Declar-ape-tion of Independence".
 AJ comments along the lines of "If that wasn't historically accurate, I would say it was the most horrific pun ever."

-Kim Possible fought the Mathter, a Riddler expy who specialized in math-themed crimes, with the appropriate math-themed puns, like "Time to subtract you from the equation!", or "Let me throw some numbers at you,"(as he tossed digit-shaped grenades), or "I've left your boyfriend with a new problem to solve."
+- When she fought the Mathter, a Riddler expy who specialized in math-themed crimes, he used appropriate math-themed puns, like "Time to subtract you from the equation!", or "Let me throw some numbers at you,"(as he tossed digit-shaped grenades), or "I've left your boyfriend with a new problem to solve."
 Finally, an irate Kim shouted, "Okay, one more lame-o math reference, and I am going to LOSE IT!"

 Kim: Let me guess, Wade.
 Crocs?
 Sharks?